 The most adorable person in your processional will likely be your flower girl (seriously, she’ll probably steal the show with her cuteness).
 Like all of your wedding party members, she’s going to need the perfect ensemble to play the part on your big day.
-If you need help hunting for “the one”, we’ve got a few tips for you.
+If you need help shopping for flower girl dresses, we’ve got a few tips for you.

-Here are some tips on how to choose flower girl outfits.
+Here are some tips on how to choose flower girl dresses.

 You probably put a lot of work into selecting your wedding theme, so don’t abandon it now.
-Use it for inspiration to guide your flower girl’s look!
-If you’re hosting a rustic barn event, think about asking her to wear a plaid ensemble.
+Use it for inspiration to guide your flower girl’s outfit!
+If you’re hosting a rustic event, think about asking her to wear a plaid or boho flower girl dress.
 Or, maybe you went total black tie?
 Find an itty bitty ball gown for the tyke to sport.
-If all else fails, you can always hunt for something similar to what your bridesmaids are wearing.
+If all else fails, you can always hunt for flower girl dresses similar to what your bridesmaids are wearing.

 Think about your colour scheme

-Obviously, you’ll want to keep your colour scheme in mind when choosing your flower girl’s ensemble or she’ll stand out like a sore thumb.
+Obviously, you’ll want to keep your colour scheme in mind when choosing your flower girl dresses or she’ll stand out like a sore thumb.
 Remember, she won’t be stealing the spotlight for too long, so if the shade of her dress is a touch different than your flowers or linens, it’s NBD.

 Keep your mind on the money